Docs

 Cloning a block volume

 Cloning a volume will duplicate all of its data onto a new volume.
-A volume can be cloned from Volumes page.
+A volume can be cloned from Block volumes page.

 Volumes must either be detached or the instance to which it is attached must be shutdown.